pulumi/terraform-provider-aws/website/docs/d/iam_policy_document.html.markdown

 Note, that even though the [IAM Documentation](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements_principal.html) states that `"Principal": "*"` and `"Principal": {"AWS": "*"}` are equivalent, those principals have different behavior for IAM Role Trust Policy.
-Therefore Terraform will normalize the principal field only in above-mentioned case and principals like `type = "AWS"` and `identifiers = ["*"]` will be rendered as `"Principal": {"AWS": "*"}`.
+Therefore this provider will normalize the principal field only in above-mentioned case and principals like `type = "AWS"` and `identifiers = ["*"]` will be rendered as `"Principal": {"AWS": "*"}`.

 ## Attributes Reference